Effective Use of Vendors in M&A Deal Processes

 A blended team of corporate development, internal operators, and external vendor experts usually yields the most effective and efficient team when properly structured and integrated.
 Creating a standard process and playbook for deploying these resources often makes the discussion with business leaders easier.

-Even this list of topics is far from exhaustive.
-And often the topics ‘cross streams.’
+Note: This list of topics is far from exhaustive, and the topics often 'cross streams.'
 For example, pricing analysis combines market/customer insights with financial analysis.
-And for corporate acquirers, the integration path gets overlaid against all of these topics multiplying the complexity of evaluation (ie. not just the quality of the target codebase but how easily it can be integrated with the acquirers codebase).
-For many of these topics (particularly the ones in bold) there is a natural use case for outside vendors bringing unique expertise and methodologies to the process.
+For corporate acquirers, the integration path is overlaid onto all of these topics, multiplying the complexity of evaluation (i.e., not just the quality of the target codebase but also how easily it can be integrated with the acquirer's codebase).
+For many of these topics (particularly those in bold), there is a natural use case for outside vendors to bring unique expertise and methodologies to the process.

-Since deals have an inherently fast pace, it is best practice to identify and vet vendors in advance of a live deal.
-In the heat of the LOI process, you don’t want to be burdened with diligencing a vendor and doing reference calls.
-You also want time to map out how the vendors will integrate into your overall deal team.
-Having a stable list of vendors ready for use will make deploying them at ‘deal speed’ much easier.
+Since deals move quickly, it’s worth identifying and vetting vendors in advance of a live deal.
+In the heat of the LOI process, you don't want to be burdened with vendor due diligence and reference calls.
+You also want ample time to map out how the vendors will integrate into your deal team.
+Having a stable list of vendors ready for use will make deploying them at 'deal speed' much easier.

 Vendors cost money and may initially be seen as an incremental (and potentially unneeded) expense.
-This is usually an incorrect and short-sighted assumption.
-Vendors need to be viewed as a combination of a replacement for internal resources that have a better and higher use (for example, taking a salesperson offline to review a target pipeline methodology) and (b), a more effective tool for managing much larger risks and driving much bigger opportunities.
+But this is usually an incorrect and short-sighted assumption.
+Vendors need to be viewed as both a replacement for internal resources that have a better, higher-value use (for example, taking a salesperson offline to review a target pipeline methodology) and a more effective tool for managing much larger risks and driving much bigger opportunities.

-Vendors' costs need to be viewed in the context of the risk mitigation and value creation they bring to a deal.
-For a $50M acquisition, even a modest improvement in speed of integration, a timeline of go-to-market, retention of employees, clear development roadmaps, etc., can pay for a lot of vendor resources.
+Vendors' costs should be viewed in the context of the risk mitigation and value creation they bring.
+For a $50M acquisition, even a modest improvement in integration speed, go-to-market timeline, employee retention, clear development roadmaps, etc., can pay for a lot of vendor resources.

 1. Hourly based

-While you pay regardless of the outcome, you have the ability to manage spending and throttle back and forth based on how likely the deal is to happen.
+While you pay regardless of the outcome, you can manage spending and throttle back and forth based on how likely the deal is to close.

 2. Success-based